leoacosta/forget-reg/README.md

 # Forget Reg

-This project is the standalone React based calculator for the Forget Reg project.
+This project is the standalone React based repayment calculator for the Forget Reg project.

 ## Available Scripts